junovhs/applydiff/docs/readme.md

 ## Two patch formats (use the armored one in chat)

 **1) Armored Framed Blocks v1 (AFB‑1)** — resilient to chat apps that mangle whitespace and markup.
-Use this whenever you’re pasting patches in Slack/Discord/ChatGPT/etc.
+Use this whenever you're pasting patches in Slack/Discord/ChatGPT/etc.

 -----BEGIN APPLYDIFF AFB-1-----
 Path: RELATIVE/PATH/TO/FILE